The Angel Makers

 Read every juicy detail.

 The hardcover is stocked at booksellers across the USA and UK.
-You can help out mom-and-pop bookshops,* like this woman-owned store in Knoxville -- Union Ave Books -- or buy from the usual suspects in the pop-up below.
+You can help out mom-and-pop bookshops,* like this one owned by novelist Ann Patchet in Nashville -- Parnassus -- or buy from the usual suspects in the pop-up below.

 *Featured indie bookstores are chosen at random by the author and changed on a regular basis.